 The student is responsible for travel expenses to and from the field site.
-Some agencies are able to reimburse for mileage for home visits, meetings and other related activities.
+Some agencies can reimburse mileage for home visits, meetings and other related activities.
 Whether or not reimbursement is possible is a question to ask prior to accepting the placement.
 Driving clients in private autos or agency vehicles is prohibited for social work students.
-Students are able to accompany and assist with client needs in vehicles driven by agency staff.
+Students can accompany and assist with client needs in vehicles driven by agency staff.
 It is expected that students conduct home visits as requested by the agency and use either private auto or public transportation to do so.